 - Emerging Growth & Start-ups- Counsels start-ups from incorporation to liquidity event.
 Experience includes counsel to start-ups in the fintech and RV industries from incorporation through multiple capital raises.

 - Mergers & Acquisitions- Represents private companies on both buy-side and sell-side transactions as well as joint ventures.
 Experience includes representing private equity funds on the acquisition of portfolio companies as well as rapidly growing technology companies on strategic acquisitions.

-Prior to his legal career, Sam worked for the Economic Development Partnership of Alabama.
-At EDPA, he developed programs to grow start-up companies and consulted on workforce development issues facing some of the state’s largest corporations.
+Sam spent over a year in a secondment position with the legal department of an international automotive manufacturer, where he gained significant experience negotiating and enforcing complex supply agreements.
+Prior to his legal career, Sam worked for the Economic Development Partnership of Alabama, where he developed programs to grow start-up companies and consulted on workforce development issues facing some of the state’s largest corporations.

 Sam received his Juris Doctor with honors from the University of Alabama School of Law, where he was a Dean’s Scholarship recipient.
 While in law school, Sam served as a Senior Editor of the Alabama Law Review and as a member of the John A. Campbell Moot Court Board.